slashid/javascript/.changeset/funny-stingrays-doubt.md

 "@slashid/react": patch
 ---

-Render divider only when OIDC factors are present.
+Render divider only when both OIDC and non-OIDC factors are present.